enkodellc/blazorboilerplate/README.md

 ## News
 ### 0.1.7 - In Progress
 - User Profile Management
+- Refactor Email Settings and API
-- Propagating Errors properly to Toasts
+- Error Handling Middleware to Propagating Errors properly to Toasts

 ### 0.1.6
 - Email confirmation on Registration